Silver Banshee: Siobhan McDougal

 Siobhan McDougal was the first-born child of Garrett McDougal, the patriarch of an old Gaelic clan that has occupied an island midway between Scotland and Ireland for a thousand generations.
 On that island is Castle Broen, where first-born McDougals undergo a ritual to prove themselves worthy to lead the clan.
-When Siobhan was young, she traveled the world, only returning to Castle Broen when she heard of her father's death.
+When Siobhan was young, she traveled the world, only returning to Castle Broen after her father's death.
 Her uncle Seamus determined that no woman would lead the clan and intended her brother Bevan to become the new patriarch.
 She went ahead with the family ritual by herself, which involved calling on supernatural forces for power.
-She was interrupted by Bevan, and the distraction proved disastrous as she was dragged away into an infernal netherworld.
-An entity called "the Crone" granted her powers and the ability to return to Earth as the Silver Banshee, but demanded payment in the form of an occult book that belonged to her father.
+She was interrupted by Bevan, and the distraction proved disastrous as she was dragged into an infernal netherworld.
+An entity called the Crone granted her powers and the ability to return to Earth as Silver Banshee, but demanded payment in the form of an occult book that belonged to her father.
 She found that her father's book collection had been shipped off for sale in the United States.
-Her quest brought her to Metropolis.
-Killing anyone that stood in the way of her search attracted the attention of Superman, who was able to defeat her when he realised that she could only kill a person once as she turned away from someone who resembled a previous victim.
-By faking his death, Superman was able to enlist the Martian Manhunter to attack Banshee by posing as Superman's ghost.
+Banshee's quest brought her to Metropolis.
+Killing anyone that stood in the way of her search attracted the attention of Superman, who was able to defeat her when he realised that Banshee could only kill a person that she believed to be alive; Banshee was unable to affect a potential victim that she mistook for a previous victim.
+By faking his death, Superman was able to enlist Martian Manhunter to attack Banshee by posing as Superman's ghost.
 Unable to defeat Superman, she chose to retreat and continue her mission at a later date.

 Silver Banshee returned to Metropolis twice more, but was halted both times by Superman.
 It was Batman who finally found the book among some stolen goods in Gotham City.
 Superman brought the book to Castle Broen where he was confronted by Silver Banshee.
-The Crone appeared at the castle, and after an enigmatic warning to Superman, she dragged the Banshee, Bevan, and Seamus off to her Netherworld.
+The Crone appeared at the castle, and after an enigmatic warning to Superman, dragged the Banshee, Bevan, and Seamus off to her Netherworld.

 In Leesburg, Supergirl rescued Silver Banshee from Satanus' Netherworld when the chaos flow brought the river Styx to the town.
 Silver Banshee was left in a confused state, eventually going back to her psychotic persona and using Supergirl's friend Mattie as a host while rampaging on the streets.
 Mattie and Silver Banshee thus proceeded to nearby Schnaffenburg where Mattie tried to get revenge on Gerald McFee, who killed her brother during "Final Night" while in thrall to Gorilla Grodd.
 Supergirl calmed Silver Banshee, separating Mattie from her, which led to Silver Banshee temporarily vanishing.